-This post is part announcement and part career advice.
+This post is about career evolution.
+It’s part announcement and part career advice.
 It is personal.

 If you don’t know me or follow the blog, you might skip this one.
 But I hope not.

 In about 24 hours (Monday AM), I will start Chapter 4 of my career.
 Here’s what that means and how it might help you.

 Career Evolution: Chapter 1